 - Reduced property damage due to attentiveness, before and after walkthroughs, and preventative maintenance.

 - Higher ROI thanks to a professionally managed property.
-Also a co-host who anticipates the needs of guests.
+Also, a co-host who anticipates the needs of guests.

-- Improved passive income earnings, which creates the opportunity for additional real estate investments within the short term rental market.
+- Improved passive income earnings, which creates the opportunity for additional real estate investments within the short-term rental market.

-The above benefits and more can enjoyed when homeowners join the gig economy by partnering with co-hosts to maximize profits, eliminate time-consuming property tasks, and turn listings into its-stay locations throughout the year.
+The above benefits and more can be enjoyed when homeowners join the gig economy by partnering with co-hosts to maximize profits, eliminate time-consuming property tasks, and turn listings into its-stay locations throughout the year.
 The key of course that if you want to enjoy these benefits then you need to throw your hat into the gig economy ring.

 STR Management Are The Latest Addition To The Booming Gig Economy

-The moral of the gig economy story simple, if you want to take advantage of the booming short term rental market, then you need the help of professional Airbnb property managers.
+The moral of the gig economy story simple, if you want to take advantage of the booming short-term rental market, then you need the help of professional Airbnb property managers.